 - Cross-train to increase staff capacity, expertise and efficiency.
 This grants a universal understanding of all programs, and enables better service through shared demographic expertise.

-This booklet includes five completed scenarios that illustrate a diverse set of customers and
+This booklet includes five completed scenarios that illustrate a diverse set of customers and situations:

 - Sam has an undisclosed disability and needs guidance on reasonable accommodations and other rights under the Americans with Disabilities Act while returning to the labor force.